 My illness can be heartrending; it drives me straight to Him, and I cry out for Jesus’ hand.
 I may sink, but He’s right there to pull me out.
 My depression is His invitation to intimacy.
 Things can get pretty ugly, pretty quick, if I decide not to reach out for His outstretched hand.
 Trust me on this.
 (Matthew 14:29-30).
 I swim like a stone.

 There are piles of scripture that declare His heated love for you.
 I believe there exists a holy romance that Jesus has for your soul.
 Love continues to motivate him to reach out repeatedly for you.
 Your devotional life (as Christians like to call it) is nothing more than your dialogue with Him as He saves you from a certain destruction.

 The ancient Jews regarded the book of Song of Solomon to be the ‘holiest of holies’ of scripture and set apart to be read during Passover.

 “You have captivated my heart, my sister, my bride; you have captivated my heart with one glance of your eyes, with one jewel of your necklace.”

 Songs 4:9, ESV

-I think that our pastors, and leaders need a “theology of romance” to clarify the place of discipleship in our hearts.
+I think that our pastors and teachers need a “theology of romance” to clarify the place of discipleship in our hearts.
+Good theology is always warm-blooded.
 Instead of cold doctrine we need a fervent passion to work it through our lives.
-We are the bride of Christ, and we must be reminded of that.
-“I am my beloveds and he is mine.”
+We are a bride after all– the bride of Christ, and we must be reminded of that by good pastors who understand.
+“I am my beloved and he is mine.”

 “Who is this sweeping in from the desert,